emilyjuly/emilyjuly/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=emilyjuly&label=Profile%20views&color=ec8ee4&style=flat" alt="emilyjuly" /> </p>

-- 🔭 I’m currently working on **technical support at Indra Company.**

 - 🌱 I’m currently learning **CSS, HTML, JavaScript and I intend to learn some JavaScript framewok.**

-- 👯 I’m looking to collaborate on **web page projects.**

-- 🤝 I’m looking for help with **my front-end projects.**

-- 👨‍💻 All of my projects are available at [https://github.com/emilyjuly](https://github.com/emilyjuly)

 - 📫 How to reach me **emilyjulygd@gmail.com.**

-- 📄 Know about my experiences [I've worked on technology projects during my IT technical course.
-I'm currently working with technical support for almost 2 years.
-I participate in bootcamps, and take courses to migrate to the front-end development area.](I've worked on technology projects during my IT technical course.
-I'm currently working with technical support for almost 2 years.
-I participate in bootcamps, and take courses to migrate to the front-end development area.)

-- ⚡ Fun fact **I never know how to write the word "length" when I program in JavaScript (I always use autocomplete).**

 <h3 align="left">Connect with me:</h3>
 <p align="left">